regen-network/regen-ledger/x/ecocredit/spec/05_client.md

 }
 ```

-### Supply
+### supply

-The `Supply` endpoint allows users to query the tradable and retired supply of a credit batch.
+The `supply` endpoint allows users to query the tradable and retired supply of a credit batch.

 ```bash
 /regen/ecocredit/v1alpha1/batches/{batch_denom}/supply